-There are many misconceptions circling about acupuncture that deters some people from trying it.
+There are many misconceptions circling about acupuncture that deter some people from trying it.
 People do not take the time to find out the facts about the procedure and end up missing out on many of the benefits they could be enjoying.
 The following guide debunks some of the common myths that people perpetuate about acupuncture.

 Proper Training Is Only Done in the Far East